NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-01-Deep-Learning-from-Scratch.md

 We don't need to worry about the mathematics that goes into gradient calculation.
 Calulating gradients in a neural network can be a daunting task.
 Fortunately, Pytorch can automatically calculate gradients of the parameters.

-If you wish to explore the mathematics of gradient calculation for neural networks, you can find details [here](https://explained.ai/matrix-calculus/index.html).
+If you wish to explore the mathematics of gradient calculation for neural networks, you should read this amazing [tutorial](https://explained.ai/matrix-calculus/index.html).

 Setting **requires_grad=True** indicates that we want Pytorch to automatically compute gradients of the Tensors.